vendure-ecommerce/plugin-template/README.md

 ## Next steps

-1. Check out https://www.vendure.io/docs/plugins/ to see the possibilities of a plugin
+1. Check out [the docs](https://www.vendure.io/docs/plugins/) to see the possibilities of a plugin
-2. Check out GraphQL codegen to generate Typescript types for your custom GraphQL types: https://the-guild.dev/graphql/codegen
+2. Check out [GraphQL codegen](https://the-guild.dev/graphql/codegen) to generate Typescript types for your custom GraphQL types